Introduction to algorithm design and analysis. Graph algorithms, greedy algorithms, data structures, dynamic programming, maximum flows.

 Other rules

 Additional information and rules may be found in the slides of the first lecture.
-In case of doubt, please contact the instructor at cs251@cs.mcgill.ca.
+In case of doubt, please contact the instructors at cs251@cs.mcgill.ca.

 McGill policies